 In 2002-03, The Highlanders deployed to Kosovo and then Bosnia on peacekeeping duties.
 The regiment then joined the Bergen-Hohne Garrison in Germany in 2004.
 From there, it undertook a six-month tour of Iraq in 2005–06 during Operation Telic.

 In 2006, The Highlanders was one of six Scottish regiments which merged to form The Royal Regiment of Scotland, becoming the new unit’s 4th Battalion.
 As with the other merged regiments, it was permitted to retain its name as a battalion of the new unit.

-Explore the history and collections of The Highlanders by visiting The Highlanders' Museum at Fort George in Inverness.The Highlanders' Museum
+Discover more about The Highlanders (Seaforth, Gordons and Camerons) by visiting The Highlanders' Museum at Fort George near Inverness.The Highlanders' Museum